 When your CV joint starts to go bad, there will be obvious symptoms that will present themselves.
-Below are the top 5 symptoms of a bad CV joint.
+Below are five of the most common signs of CV joint failure.

-- Grease on Tire – If your vehicle has a boot that is torn, it could result in grease leaking from it.
-This grease will get thrown into tire edges as the axle continues to turn, causing grease on your tire edges.
-Furthermore, it will cause the CV joint to malfunction after it gets damaged by the debris.
+If your vehicle has a boot that is torn, it could result in grease leaking from it.
+This grease will get thrown into the wheel or tire edges as the axle continues to turn, causing grease to appear on them.